MOARdV/qcSystemGenerator/README.md

 3) Call one of the System::create() methods.
 When create returns, System::star and System::PlanetList are fully evaluated.

-*** Verify: System may be used for batch system generation by looping over steps 2 and 3, and saving off results.
-The create() method resets the generator each time it is called.
+*** TODO: Verify that system may be used for batch system generation by looping over steps 2 and 3, and saving off results.
+The create() method resets the generator each time it is called, so I think that would work.